Cheatsheet for Front End System Design Interviews

-Summary of the important things you need to take note of during front end system design interviews.
+Summary of the most important things you should take note of during front end system design interviews.

 2. Architecture: Broke down the problem into smaller independent parts, defined their responsibilities and how these components can work together.